PSUTrec/documentation/Flows.md

 ## Flows: Intersections!

 Flows specifically refer to the direction of travel of each facility type.
 The _Direction_ of travel is a required parameter where there can be multiple flows per facility type.
 At an intersection, the _Direction_ includes the initial direction of travel and the final direction of travel (e.g. "E, N", "E, E", "E, S").
+If the direction inital or final direction of travel is unknown (e.g. automated counter, scramble-type crossing), or the flow is an aggregate of all flow directions within a _Segment_Area_ for counts associated with bicyclist wearing helmets, gender of user, etc. the direction should be set to "undefined".

 Additional characteristics of _Flow_ include:
 * bicycle